Fix & Identify Largest Contentful Paint (LCP) Issues

 Step 2: Diagnose the Bottleneck with Lab Tools

-Now that you know which page to fix, it's time to figure out why it's slow.
-This is where a lab tool like PageSpeed Insights or the Lighthouse panel in Chrome DevTools becomes essential [3].
+You know which page to fix.
+Now figure out why it's slow.
+Run a test with PageSpeed Insights or the Lighthouse panel in Chrome DevTools.

 Your goal is to find the longest phase in this breakdown.
 That's your primary bottleneck, and that's where you should focus your optimization efforts first.

-• Time to First Byte (TTFB): This is the unskippable foundation.
+- Time to First Byte (TTFB): This is the unskippable foundation.
 A slow server response is a direct, millisecond-for-millisecond addition to your LCP.
 Before you optimize a single image, you must ensure your server is responding quickly.
+Learn more about optimizing TTFB.

-• Resource Load Delay: This is the "discovery problem" and one of the most common issues.
+- Resource Load Delay: This is the "discovery problem" and one of the most common issues.
 The browser can't download a resource it doesn't know about.
 If your LCP image is hidden in a CSS or JavaScript file, or even if it's in the HTML but other resources are requested first, the browser finds it too late, wasting valuable time.
+Read the full guide on Resource Load Delay.

-• Element Render Delay: This is the "too busy to paint" problem.
+- Element Render Delay: This is the "too busy to paint" problem.
 The LCP image file might be fully downloaded, but if the browser's main thread is blocked by heavy JavaScript execution, it simply can't get around to painting the image on the screen.
+Read the full guide on Element Render Delay.

 Step 4: Execute the Fix